 While in the second case ( the candle on the right that we marked): we had a very small candle which did not mean anything except that the resistance stalled the price for a while.

 The fourth step is to identify where you will enter the trade.
+You want this to happen at the pivot point or turning point.
 Here are the entry criteria.

-Our stop loss should be placed on the other side of the zone and not too close to the level to give it some space as we said it is a Zone, Putting the Stop loss there because this the end of the trade as the price is unlikely will reverse after that point.
+Our stop loss should be placed on the other side of the zone and not too close to the level to give it some space.
+As we said, it is a Zone.
+Putting the Stop loss there makes sense because this is the end of the trade.
+The price is unlikely will reverse after that point.

-So according to the rules of thes strategy below is an example trade:
+So according to the rules of this strategy, below is an example trade:

 We used a 3 to 1 RR but you can adjust according to your rules.

 Now we have learned from this Support and Resistance strategy how to draw Zones and how to trade them successfully.
 We also learned how to determine the direction that the price will probably move to, so we could have a better edge in our trading.

 If you liked this strategy or still need more information please leave a comment below and we will answer your questions!

 Trading support and resistance, and discovering support and resistance zones are pivotal to your trading success.